 Hair dye is designed to change the colour of the hair on a permanent, semi-permanent or temporary basis.
 It can be applied professionally at a hair salon or done at home with a hair dye kit from the supermarket.

-Semi-permanent and permanent hair dyes usually contain chemicals such as ammonia and hydrogen peroxide, which can be harmful to the body in large quantities.
+Semi-permanent and permanent hair dyes usually contain chemicals such as ammonia and hydrogen peroxide.
+These chemicals can be harmful in large quantities.

-Whilst these chemicals are mostly safe in small doses, regular use is thought to irritate and damage the scalp to some extent.
+Whilst these chemicals are mostly safe in small doses, regular use is thought to irritate and damage the scalp.
 If you dye your hair so much that your scalp gets irritated and damaged, you may find that it is no longer capable of producing a healthy head of hair.

 Regular bleaching isn’t good for your hair